METALS-LME copper hits near one-week peak on supply concerns

 Meanwhile, the U.S. dollar held firm near one-week high on talks of more sanctions against Moscow, making greenback-denominated metals more expensive to buyers using other currencies.
 USD/

-STOCKS: Asian stocks on Tuesday ticked up and consolidated at their highest levels in more than one month, supported by broad-based gains on Wall Street.
+STOCKS: Asian stocks rose to their highest in more than a month on Tuesday, underpinned by a broad recovery on Wall Street.
 MKTS/GLOB

-(Reporting by Brijesh Patel in Bengaluru; Editing by Rashmi Aich and Uttaresh.V)
+(Reporting by Brijesh Patel in Bengaluru; Editing by Rashmi Aich, Uttaresh.V and Subhranshu Sahu)

 ((Brijesh.Patel1@thomsonreuters.com; Within U.S. +1 651 848 5832, Outside U.S. +91 8067493865; Reuters Messaging: Brijesh.Patel1.thomsonreuters.com@reuters.net))